+Prior to her service as a Bankruptcy Judge, she was a partner at Willkie Farr in the Business Reorganization & Restructuring Department, where her practice included the representation of debtors, creditors, and other parties in interest in major chapter 11 cases and out-of-court restructurings.
 Judge Chapman received a B.A. with distinction in all subjects from Cornell University in 1978 and a J.D. from Harvard Law School, from which she graduated cum laude in 1981.
 She served as an editor of the Harvard Civil Rights-Civil Liberties Law Review.

-From 2001 through 2007, she served on the Board of Directors of inMotion, a non-profit organization that provides pro bono legal services to indigent women and children in New York City, primarily in the areas of matrimonial, family, and immigration law.
+From 2001 through 2007, she served on the Board of Directors of HerJustice (formerly inMotion), a non-profit organization that provides pro bono legal services to indigent women and children in New York City, primarily in the areas of matrimonial, family, and immigration law.
 She served as Board Chair from 2004 to 2007, overseeing a broad expansion of the services provided throughout the five boroughs of the city.
-Prior to her appointment, she served on the Executive Committee of the UJA-Federation of New Yorks Bankruptcy and Reorganization Group and on the Advisory Board of the ABI New York City Bankruptcy Conference, and was active in Cornell University and Harvard Law School alumni affairs.
-She is a Conferee of the National Bankruptcy Conference, a Fellow of the American College of Bankruptcy, and a member of the International Insolvency Institute.
-She is a member of the American Bankruptcy Institute, served on an advisory committee of the ABI Commission to Study Chapter 11 Reform, and serves as judicial co-chair of the ABI New York City Bankruptcy Conference.
-In April 2015, she was appointed by the Chief Justice of the United States to serve as the Chair of the Federal Judicial Centers Bankruptcy Judge Education Advisory Committee and acts as a mentor judge for the Centers Orientation Program for Newly Appointed Bankruptcy Judges.
-In July 2016, she became a member of the FDICs Systemic Resolution Advisory Committee.
-She also serves on the Editorial Board of Collier on Bankruptcy as a Contributing Author and on the Second Circuit Committee on Civic Education Committee.
-She is a frequent lecturer on a variety of U.S. bankruptcy and international insolvency topics at conferences around the country and abroad.
+Prior to her appointment, she also served on the Executive Committee of the UJA-Federation of New York’s Bankruptcy and Reorganization Group and on the Advisory Board of the ABI New York City Bankruptcy Conference.

+Judge Chapman is a Conferee of the National Bankruptcy Conference, a Fellow of the American College of Bankruptcy, and a member of the Board of the International Insolvency Institute.
+She served on an advisory committee of the ABI Commission to Study Chapter 11 Reform, and served as judicial co-chair of the ABI New York City Bankruptcy Conference.
+In April 2015, she was appointed by the Chief Justice of the United States to serve as the Chair of the Federal Judicial Center’s Bankruptcy Judge Education Advisory Committee and served in such capacity until March 2020.
+She continues to act as a mentor judge for the Federal Judicial Center’s Orientation Program for Newly Appointed Bankruptcy Judges.
+In July 2016, she became a member of the FDIC’s Systemic Resolution Advisory Committee.
+She also served on the Editorial Board of Collier on Bankruptcy as a Contributing Author and was a member of the Second Circuit Civic Education Committee.
+She is a frequent lecturer on a variety of U.S. bankruptcy and international insolvency topics at conferences around the country and internationally.